top of page

 School trips at MJDS have always been planned with inclusion in mind, and Benji and Giulietta have been active participants in every outing.
 From local excursions to trips to Montreal and Quebec City, the goal has always been for them to be fully involved alongside their classmates.

-Teachers, support staff, and peers worked together to make school activities accessible and engaging for every student.
+Teachers, support staff, and peers at Montessori Jewish Day School (MJDS) worked together to make school activities accessible and engaging for every student.
 Classmates played an important role in inclusion by offering help when needed and welcoming Benji and Giulietta into group activities.
-Each outing was carefully planned so that everyone could participate and feel like part of the group.
+Each outing was carefully planned so that all students could participate in a meaningful way and feel like part of the group.

 Comments